 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Cave salamander research.
 Researcher studying the effects of electromagnetic fields on the cave salamander (Proteus anguinus).
-An image of the salamander is seen on the screen at centre right.
+He is measuring the electromagnetic field around the salamander (in the bowl).
 The cave salamander is a rare amphibian found only in caves along the Adriatic coasts of Italy, Slovenia, Croatia, Bosnia and Herzegovina, and Montenegro.
 It mainly lives in the dark and although it has eyes, they are covered in skin, making it blind.
 There is no pigment in its skin, making its internal organs visible.
 It feeds on insect larvae, molluscs and crustaceans, detecting its prey from chemicals in the water.
 It has both gills and lungs.
 It can grow up to 30 centimetres in length.
 Photographed at the University of Munich, Germany.

 Model release not available.
 Property release not required.